Timer/jocse-paper/paper.md

 Without OpenMP, the program would have to include many different libraries and routines to achieve parallel code across different systems.
 The result of this would be a program which only works on a specific set of machines, or a code base which is hard to maintain and debug when changes are made to the underlying algorithm.

 ## MPI
-MPI (or **M**essage **P**assing **I**nterface) is a standard which outlines network-routed (a)synchronous communication between machines @mpispec.
-The execution of a program which implements MPI must be orchestrated by an executor.
-The executor forwards appropriate arguments to each machine's program in order to specify the methods for the machines to talk to one another.
-The MPI library is used to augment the program arguments upon execution and restore the arguments to what was forwarded to the program traditionally.
-The augmented arguments are then used to determine rank/role through a clean API and lays the foundation to share memory between the machines.
-Fault tolerance and concurrency are implemented by the user on a per-case basis, as message sending and receiving is either blocking or asynchronous @mpispec.
-MPI is most beneficial when parallelizing code across multiple machines.
-It should be avoided for spanning computation across multiple cores because it introduces networking overhead which is unnecessary when a solution such as OpenMP should be used.
+MPI (or Message Passing Interface) is a standard which outlines network-routed (a)synchronous communication between machines @mpispec.
+MPI enables executing programs across multiple machines in a cluster and passing messages between them to schedule work or share information.

+Executing a program which utilizes MPI is most often performed with a tool.
+This tool is responsible for forwarding appropriate parameters to each program in order to specify the information required for the processes to communicate.
+Upon program start, the MPI execution environment must be initialized using the MPI library methods @mpispec.
+The initialization sequence typically results in augmented program arguments (to remove arguments passed by the execution tool) and the rank of the program in the MPI environment @mpispec.

 # Methodology
 Testing was performed on the Blue Waters petascale machine at the University of Illinois at Urbana-Champaign.
 The facility is maintained by Cray and consists of 22,640 Cray XE6 machines and 3,072 XK7 machines, which are CPU-only and GPU-accelerated machines respectively.
 The XE6 machines consist of two 16 core AMD processors with 64 GBs of RAM.
 The XK7 machines consist of a single 16 core AMD processor and a NVIDIA K20X GPU with 32 GBs of RAM @bwinfo.